grassator/compile-time-execution-benchmark/README.md

 Clang unsurprisingly is the fastest here as constant folding is its bread and butter.
 MSVC is slightly behind and Zig id almost 7x slower.

 Mass is the more than an 4 times of magnitude slower than Clang.
 Constant folding currently does not actually go through JIT and it is unclear if it will.
-Judging by the profile

 After poking a bit under the hood I can see that the majority of time is actually spend in parsing as it is currently O(n^2) in complexity.
-The actual JIT part takes around 500ms.
 There is definitely lots of improvement to be done.